tobias-weiss-ai-xr/opendesk-edu/docs/development.md

 You may also want to make use of our [standard CI](https://gitlab.opencode.de/bmi/opendesk/tooling/gitlab-config) to quickly get Helm charts and container images that are signed, linted, scanned, and released.
-Check out the `.gitlab-ci.yaml` files in the project's [Charts](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/charts) or [Images](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/images) to get an idea how little you need to do yourself.
+Check out the `.gitlab-ci.yaml` files in the project's [Charts](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/charts) or [Images](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/images) to get an idea just how little you need to do by yourself.